Gadroc/helios/Docs/Helios - Notes for creating a Release.md

 =======================

-This release features more additions to the Mirage 2000C and improvements to the A-10C & AV-8B.
+This release features more many bug fixes (including some for BMS) and new controls.

 Full change history is at https://github.com/BlueFinBima/Helios/blob/Dev/README.md

 In addition to the functionality that many know and love, this release contains an interface for the AV-8B and a partial interface for the MiG-21, the latter being contributed by "Cylution".
 Additionally there is now an interface for the F/A-18C Hornet, and simple interfaces for the Mirage 2000C as well as the Mi-8.
-The latter pair are prototype code.
-The Changelog.txt distributed with the release describes the changes to Helios.
+The Changelog.md distributed with the release describes the changes to Helios.

 The rate of growth in the number of aircraft in DCS means that unless there are many more contributors to the Helios project, there will not be an interface for every aircraft type, however this release includes a generic aircraft interface that is designed to allow profile designers such as the remarkable Capt Zeen ( http://www.captzeen.com/helios/index.asp ) to more easily develop profiles for new aircraft.